Visiting Tlaquepaque for a Day in Jalisco

 Explore the center

 The first time I visited this beautiful town, the most fascinating aspect was how easy it is to walk and discover all.

 Walking you can enjoy the beautiful colonial architecture and the facades of the old houses, which are very well preserved.
 And they will be even more since this site was named Magic Town in 2018.

-Independencia Street is where most galleries, museums, restaurants, craft shops and the charm of this wonderful Magic Town are located, and of course the Colorful Umbrellas.
-It’s a wonder of color that makes you want to explore every corner.
-It is one of the most authentically Mexican places I have visited.
+It is where most galleries, museums, restaurants, craft shops and the charm of this wonderful Magic Town are located, and of course the Colorful Umbrellas.
+It’s a wonder of color that makes you want to explore every corner, and one of the most charming places I’ve visited.

 Here you can find Tequila Stores, Mexican Furniture, Mariachis, Beautiful Embroidery, Blown Glass, Breweries, Pottery and of course authentic and delicious Mexican food.